VEA Will Initiate Legislation and Budget Items To:

 Create any new requirements for our public schools without the appropriate state share of funding to implement them.

-Provide public dollars to unaccountable private and religious schools.
+Threaten public school funding or provide public dollars to unaccountable private and religious schools.

-Undermines the health or retirement benefits of school personnel.
+Undermine or reduce the health or retirement benefits of school personnel.

 Allow for the arming of school personnel with firearms or repeal/alter any law, rule, or regulation designating school property as a gun-free zone.